compsocialscience/summer-institute/2026/melbourne/navigation.md

 <p class="lead">Step-by-step directions to each SICSS-Melbourne 2026 venue.</p>

 <div class="nav-note">
 SICSS-Melbourne runs across <strong>three venues</strong>.
 Use the photo walkthroughs below to find each room — every shot is taken from a participant's eye level, in the order you'll walk it.
 All three venues are inside Melbourne's <strong>Free Tram Zone</strong>.
-If you get lost on the day, message the organisers on Slack and we'll come and find you.
+If you get lost on the day, email the organisers at sicss@internetobservatory.org.au or message on Discord.
 </div>

 <div class="venue-jump">